What is damp?

 - a sudden increase in the amount of moisture entering the building, or

-- a gradual local build-up of moisture caused by its inability to escape.
+- a gradual local build-up of moisture caused by an imbalance between its rate of entry and its rate of escape.

 Common causes of damp

 Any dampness in your house is due to the failure of moisture to escape efficiently.
-This failure could be due to the escape route being overwhelmed by a sudden increase in the amount of moisture, or to changes to the building that simply stop moisture escaping properly.
+This failure could be due to:

 Historically, most dampness was caused by lack of maintenance leading to leaks.
 Nowadays, the majority of dampness in period houses is caused by inappropriate building work that stops moisture escaping.
 Dampness caused by local build-ups of moisture is often erroneously given a variety of common names depending on where it shows up, such as 'penetrating damp' and 'rising damp'.
 These names are both misleading and largely meaningless.
 The problem is always excess trapped moisture.

-Dampness caused by a sudden increase in the amount of moisture entering the building, usually appears without warning and very quickly - in a matter of hours or minutes.
-It can also disappear just as quickly in the early days.
-The dampness associated with this type of problem is also usually very well defined - it is concentrated and intense.
+Dampness caused by a sudden increase in the amount of moisture entering the building, usually appears without warning and very quickly – in a matter of hours or minutes.
+In houses built before the second world war, it can also disappear just as quickly in the early days.
+The dampness associated with this type of problem is also usually very well defined – it is concentrated and intense.
 The cause is often fairly obvious and is typically of the 'leak' variety.
 Typical examples of this type of problem are:

-- Grooves under outside window sills - these are often the cause of damp patches under windows.
+- Missing/blocked grooves under outside window sills – these are often the cause of damp patches under windows.
 The majority of buildings from the mid 17th century onwards rely on windows with outside sills that project beyond the face of the wall.
 The underneath of the window sill incorporates a groove that sheds surplus rainwater clear of the wall.
 It is very common for these grooves to get blocked with paint.
-If the groove is blocked, all the rainwater running down the outside of the window will be directed straight into the wall immediately below the window.
+If the groove is blocked or covered by external wall insulation, all the rainwater running down the outside of the window will be directed straight into the wall immediately below the window.
 The quantities can be substantial and as it is concentrated in a single line, the moisture simply cannot escape quickly enough.

 - Downpipes – damp areas often coincide with a downpipe on the other side of the wall.
 Old cast-iron downpipes can easily rust through at the back without anyone being aware.
 Also downpipes that disappear straight into the ground at the bottom, or that contain any sharp bends, are very prone to blockage from leaves and other debris washed in from the gutters.
 A blockage will cause water to back up and spew out of all the joints so it runs down the outside of the pipe.
 Any water running down the outside of a downpipe, will use the pipe brackets to cross to the wall and then be directed straight into the centre of the wall by the fixing screws.

-- Leaking gutters - when eaves gutters leak, water will either run directly down the outside of the wall for a short distance, or will spatter on the ground and window sills below.
+- Leaking gutters – when eaves gutters leak, water will either run directly down the outside of the wall for a short distance, or will spatter on the ground and window sills below.
 Any spattering will often cause considerable volumes of water to splash onto and into the nearby walls.
-Leaks in other gutters often feed water directly into the roof space.
+Leaking roof valley gutters and leaking gutters behind chimneys, often feed water directly into the roof space.
 These latter leaks can be extremely difficult to find.
 The holes are often too small to be seen and the moisture usually follows sloping roof timbers for several feet or more, before affecting ceilings and walls.

-- Undersized gutters - these do not leak directly, but instead allow water to regularly spill over their edges.
-Changes in the climate since your house was first built mean that the gutters are likely to be too small to cope with modern cloudbursts.
+- Undersized gutters – these do not leak directly, but instead allow water to regularly spill over their edges.
+If your house was built prior to 2000, recent changes in the climate mean that the gutters are likely to be too small to cope with modern cloudbursts.
 The effect is the same as for leaking gutters but rather than repairing the gutters, often the only cure is to replace them for larger capacity versions or increase the number of downpipes.

 - Holes in roofs – this normally means missing or slipped tiles or slates, but could also be a worn out thatch, or broken tile or slate.

-Dampness caused by trapped moisture gradually building up, generally comes on slowly, getting gradually more pronounced with time, and is very persistent - it doesn't come and go.
-It's often not particularly well defined or intense for the first few years, appearing just as a general area of damp that fades away round it's edges.
+Dampness caused by trapped moisture gradually building up, generally comes on slowly, getting gradually more pronounced with time, and is very persistent – it doesn't come and go.
+It's often not particularly well defined or intense for the first few years, appearing just as a general area of damp that fades away round it's edges, or as mould growth in corners of rooms for trapped airborne moisture.

 This type of damp is due to a build-up of moisture that can't escape, so the cause of the damp is not always obvious, and there may be multiple defects all contributing to the cause.
 Although modern building work is often the primary cause, there can be a delay of years before the dampness becomes noticeable, so the link between the building work and the subsequent dampness, isn't usually obvious.